open-telemetry/opentelemetry-specification/specification/trace/api.md

 The `TracerProvider` MUST provide the following functions:

 - Get a `Tracer`
-- Shutdown the provider (exporting pending spans)
+- Shuts down the provider

 That `Tracer()` API MUST accept the following parameters: